Nevvman18/rs41-nfw/fw/OPERATION_MANUAL.md

 #define R25 10400  // 10k Ohms at 25°C thermistor
 #define B 4295     // Beta parameter calculated thermistor
 ```
-These settings change the onboard thermistor characteristics, these values were calculated for the default hardware and shouldn't be changed, unless the thermistor reading differs significantly from the real temperature.
+These settings change the onboard thermistor characteristics, these values were calculated for the default hardware and shouldn't be changed, unless the thermistor reading differs significantly from the real temperature. <br>

 <br>